-- 1. To develop the draft act that transpose into national legislation Regulation no.217/2195 on establishing a guideline on electricity balancing as adapted and adopted by the Energy Community, without prejudice if the transposition act will be an amendment of a set of primary and secondary acts or a new act on itself. - 2.
-To provide capacity building to the TSO and ANRE in understanding the requirements and EU practice. - 3.
-To draft the internal TSOs' operational procedures as preparation for operation. - 4.
-To draft the list of actions needed and requirements for integration into the EU balancing platforms. - 5.
-To conduct consultation of all developed acts with relevant stakeholders (EnCS, NARE, TSO other). - 6.
+- 1. To support international consultant in developing the draft act that transposes into national legislation Regulation no.2017/2195 on establishing a guideline on electricity balancing as adapted and adopted by the Energy Community.
+The support will consist of, but not limited to, developing the draft legal act and its supporting documents (e.g. informative note, concordance table, etc.) in line with requirements of the Law 100/2017. - 2.
+Support in conducting the capacity building events for the TSO and ANRE in understanding the requirements and EU practice. - 3.
+To support international expert to draft the internal TSOs' operational procedures as preparation for operation and list of actions needed and requirements for integration into the EU balancing platforms. - 4.
+Provide support to the ANRE by conducting the process of official consultation of the draft legal act/acts (development of the divergence table). - 5.
 Final version of the draft acts developed.